bahrus/custom-enhancements/README.md

 Also, a single element enhancement can "own" multiple attributes (for enhancements that are particularly semantic in nature).

 So why not use the customElements' registry, why come up with a new registry, customEnhancements?
 This point was raised, quite respectfully, at the face to face,  and seems to me like it may have some merit, and I suspect "under the hood" might make a tremendous amount of sense.
 But from a developer point of view, it seems strange to use the  "customElements" object to add enhancements to built-in elements, so I wonder if the "under the hood" considerations could be camouflaged, in the name of clarity?
-I again eagerly await the formal proposal from the WebKit team(?) where this is spelled out.
+I eagerly await the formal proposal from the WebKit team(?) where this is spelled out.

-The bottom line is I don't think the slight differences with custom elements make this proposal any more complex than defining a custom element.

 > [!NOTE]
 > I agree 100% with others that scoped registry being fully settled before some combination of these proposals get rolled out into production would appear to be the wise course of action.
 Now that Safari has rolled out scoped registries, this proposal is incorporating the concepts.

 ## ElementEnhancement API Shape